frank038/qt5simpledock/README.md

 - systemtray icons support
 - closing applications by right mouse clicking on its icon
 - closing and restarting this program by right mouse clicking
+- can play sounds when a window opens or closes
 - customizations in the cfg_dock file.

 In the image below from the left: the dock with the virtual desktops, one application launcher, the tasklist with two programs in it and two messages.